 - Carry out your project in conjunction with a nonprofit community organization.

-- Throughout your project, communicate with Amanda and Lucy.
+- Throughout your project, communicate with the coordinator(s).

 - Submit a budget outline at the beginning of your project and at the end of your project.

 - Submit a reflection paper along with your time sheet and any pictures at the end of your project.